Home

 c_ptrs = C + (offs_v[None, :] * stride_cv + offs_d[:, None] * stride_cd)

-- We use reduction to avoid loading up either E or C across the entire D Dimension, so we only ever load $E(N_B, D_B)$ and $C(V_B, D_B)$ at any point in time, accumulating the dot products in $\text{accum}$ in shared memory. $\text{accum}$ now contains partial logits for the NB token in this program, since it was computed from $E(N_B, D)$ and $C(D, V_B)$, and not the full $C(D, V)$
+• We use reduction to avoid loading up either E or C across the entire D Dimension, so we only ever load $E(N_B, D_B)$ and $C(V_B, D_B)$ at any point in time, accumulating the dot products in $\text{accum}$ in shared memory. $\text{accum}$ now contains partial logits for the $N_B$ tokens, since it was computed from $E(N_B, D)$ and $C(D, V_B)$, and not the full $C(D, V)$

 accum = tl.zeros((BLOCK_B, BLOCK_V), dtype=tl.float32)